PiRanhaLysis/PiRogue-ansible/README.md

 # Installing PiRogue tools

-The following steps must be conducted on a computer which will remotely install the PiRogue customization on your fresh Kali GNU/Linux install.
+The following steps must be conducted on a computer which will remotely install the PiRogue customization on your fresh Raspbian GNU/Linux install.

 ## How to use the playbook
 ### Install ansible